Inca Jungle: Mountain Bike to Machu Picchu

 Machu Picchu, one of the 7 Wonders of the World !
 Whether you get up early (buses begin leaving town for the 20 minute drive up to Machu Picchu starting at 5.30am, or begin at a more decent hour is up to you, as todays trip is not guided but rather on your own.
 Your breakfast is included free at the hotel, no matter what hour you begin.
 Due to the high surrounding mountains, sunrises tend to be a little less dramatic than people hope but nothing can diminish the awe and beauty of seeing Machu Picchu for the first time.
-Spend as long as you wish here, as your train leaves around 9pm, which gives you the entire day to visit Machu Picchu followed by a celebratory dinner in town.
+Spend as long as you wish here, as your train leaves around 9.25pm, which gives you the entire day to visit Machu Picchu followed by a celebratory dinner in town.
 (Ask us about options for leaving on an earlier train, although we don’ t understand why folks come from across the world to see Machu Picchu but then are anxious to leave it as early as possible, if you take a train earlier than the 9.30pm train, you can’t even stay in the park until it closes !).
 Many people ask about avoiding the crowds – the best kept secret is that Machu Picchu tends to empty out in the early afternoon, and the later you stay (it closes at 6pm) the less people there are.
 Indeed, bring a book and a snack and some patience, and you can all but have the place to yourself in the last hour or two – highly recommended and gorgeous sunlight that time of day!
 Return on the evening train to Ollantaytambo, where you can either stay the night there (preferred) or take one of the many shared vans that leave right from the train station in Ollantaytambo for the hour and a half drive to Cusco.
 This is not included but only costs about $4.

 Email us today at email@example.com to reserve your space!